rcrews/docs-website/runtime/7.0.3/howto-data-access.md

       Discusses how to choose an authorization model based on how your organization uses Hive.

-  - title: Integrating Apache Hive with Apache Spark and BI
+  - title: Integrating Apache Hive with Apache Spark, Apache Kafka, and BI
     url: integrating-hive-and-bi/index.html
     description: >-
-      Covers accessing Spark data to and from Hive and using the JdbcStorageHandler to access an external data source, such as Business Intelligence (BI) tools.
+      Covers accessing Spark data to and from Hive, accessing data in Kafka from Hive, and using the JdbcStorageHandler to access an external data source, such as Business Intelligence (BI) tools.

   - title: Migrating Data to Apache Hive
     url: migrating-data-into-hive/index.html